Albury - South

 Albury - South features high concentrations of lone person households, with a lower-than-average median household size

 Family households comprise 57.8% of all households, including 19.7% couples with children, 27.3% couples without children, and 9.9% single parent families.
-Non-family households make up the remaining 42.2%, with lone person households at 38.5% and group households comprising 3.7%.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households account for the remaining 42.2%, with lone person households at 38.5% and group households comprising 3.7%.
+The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households